Biggest SEO Mistakes: Orphan Pages

 Maintaining and administering your own website can have a profound effect on SEO, but in this article we are dealing with a phenomenon that many of the best SEO experts are unaware of: Orphan Pages

-However, these pages can be found by search engines.
-Most people think that they only can be found if they were linked to in the past — or if external websites linked to them.
-But orphan pages can be found by Search Engines through many different ways.
-Sometimes they could also have been submitted for indexation and then never linked to again.
+Most people think that they only can be found if they were linked to — or if external websites link to them.
+But Orphan Pages can be found by Search Engines through many different ways.
+Sometimes they could have been submitted for indexation and then never linked to again.
 But mostly they are being indexed through the sitemap that is being updated once a page has been created.
-Once Google crawls the sitemap, it finds the page and indexes is.
+Once Google crawls the sitemap, it finds the page and indexes it.

 Google does not like it when pages with no relation to others exist on a website.
 This is because, in the past, people have tried to hide pages from Google this way.
 This tactic has often been used by so-called Black Hat SEOs — those who use tricks that violate Google’s Guidelines to improve keyword rankings.